Boeing 307 Stratoliner: Design

 As built, the Stratoliner used the all-metal stressed-skin cantilever wings from the B-17C mounted low on the fuselage to a constant-chord center section faired to the fuselage, with four 1100 hp Wright GR-1820 Cyclone air-cooled radial engines.
 TWA examples used GR-1820-G105A engines fitted with two-stage superchargers for high-altitude performance, while the Pan Am examples used the GR-1820-G102 with a single-stage supercharger.
 To reduce noise, engine exhaust collector rings and mufflers were installed.
 TWA aircraft were fitted with cowl flaps, to adjust engine cooling air, while Pan Am aircraft had fixed cowling rings without cowling gills.
 When operating in cooler conditions, the Pan Am aircraft could be fitted with blanking disks that partially covered the fronts of the engines.
 Both versions had sufficient power to maintain altitude on only two engines, one of the KLM requirements.
 Both used three-bladed Hamilton Standard Hydromatic constant-speed propellers, and new high-octane fuels were developed to help the engines operate under the increased supercharger pressure.
-Both versions had trailing-edge flaps controlled with electric motors, although the SA-307B, for T&WA, and the SB-307B, for Hughes, featured slotted flaps with prominent external hinges, while the Pan Am examples had simpler split flaps with flush hinges, similar to those used on the B-17s.
+Both versions had trailing-edge flaps controlled with electric motors, although the SA-307B, for TWA, and the SB-307B, for Hughes, featured slotted flaps with prominent external hinges, while the Pan Am examples had simpler split flaps with flush hinges, similar to those used on the B-17s.
 All of the fuel was carried in the wings, with, in each wing, a 212.5 usgal tank between the inboard nacelle and the fuselage, a 425 usgal main tank, and a 212.5 usgal tank between the inner and outer nacelles, making a total capacity of 1700 usgal in six tanks.
 With the fuselage being 3.5 ft wider than that of the B-17, the span had increased from 103 ft 9 in to 107 ft 3 in compared to early B-17s.
 After being modified, the SA-307B-1s used the wings and elevators from the B-17G, with split flaps, and 1200 hp Cyclones.
 On most, but not all, examples, the leading edges of the wings, horizontal stabilizer, and fin were fitted with rubber expanding-type de-icing boots, which would inflate and deflate repeatedly to break ice from the flying surfaces.
 All movable surfaces, including the rudder, ailerons, and elevators had fabric over metal structures and were aerodynamically balanced and fitted with adjustable trim tabs to lighten flight loads.
 The rudder and elevators also had hydraulic boost to lighten control forces.
 The partially retractable main undercarriage had hydraulic brakes, used Goodyear 55×19×23 tires, and was raised and lowered with electric motors.
 Manual backups were provided for electrically driven systems, but the power had to be turned off before being used.
 A parking brake was provided, along with an emergency air brake system run off a bottle of compressed air, while the tailwheel was fully retractable.